You'll want to pack for the delivery, mom, mom's support person and the baby.

 The most frequently used pain medications used in Labor and Delivery are Nubain and Stadol.
 These medications are ordered by the practitioner individually for each patient as needed.
 If pain medication is ordered, you will receive your medication promptly.

-There is an anesthesiologist in house at ARMC 24 hours a day, 7 days a week.
+There is an anesthesiologist in house 24 hours a day, 7 days a week.

 Upon admission, your nurse will ask you about your plans for pain control.
 If you are planning an epidural, you will need an IV.
 At the time you are ready for your epidural, the nurse will give you some extra IV fluids to prepare your body for the epidural medication.
 This takes about 20 minutes once your IV is infusing.